nmathewson/walking-onions-wip/specs/02-endives-and-snips.md

         index_ranges: [ * [ uint, IndexPos ] ],
     }

-    ; An indexspec where we're placing routers from the list of ; ENDIVERouterData index, and by their numeric spans on the index.
+    ; An indexspec given as a list of numeric spans on the index.
     IndexSpec_RawNumeric = {
         type: Indextype_RawNumeric,
         first_index_pos: uint,